HOL-Theorem-Prover/HOL/doc/next-release.md

     There are API entry-points for declaring and enabling monads in the `monadsyntax` module.
     For more details see the *DESCRIPTION* manual.

+*   Users can define their own colours for printing types, and free and bound variables when printing to ANSI terminals by using the `PPBackEnd.ansi_terminal` backend.
+    (The default behaviour on what is called the `vt100_terminal` is to have free variables blue, bound variables green, type variables purple and type operators “blue-green”.)
+    Thanks to Adam Nelson for this feature.
+    Configuring colours under `emacs` is done within `emacs` by configuring faces such as `hol-bound-variable`

 Bugs fixed:
 -----------